Estimated reading time: 6 minutes

 You may need a theft attorney.

-So, is there a double standard in our society for Big Brother vs. “the little guy?”
-And does that imbalance of power poison the well of justice?
+So, does our society have a double standard for Big Brother vs. “the little guy?”
+And could that imbalance of power poison the well of justice?
 Fight back with a lawyer.

 Abuse of power leads to injustice: theft attorney